 Arm lift surgery is ideal for patients who are height-weight proportionate but have flabby upper arms that are resistant to diet or exercise firming.
 The procedure is usually performed as an outpatient surgery, and there is about two weeks of recovery needed to allow the arms to heal properly.
 The good news is that our patients love their arm lift results and have much more confidence in their appearance.

 If you want to explore brachioplasty, or arm lift surgery, contact our team at Back Bay Plastic Surgery.
 We can schedule an arm lift consultation with Dr. Del Vecchio to discuss whether or not brachioplasty is right for you.
-Call our office in Boston, MA, to book your consultation – we offer both in-person and virtual options.
+Call our office in Boston, MA, to book your consultation.